[Moderate revision–posted 9/24/24 (replaces 9/14/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define guidelines for handling graduate student employee insurance pursuant to the Texas Employees Group Benefits Act, Title 8, Chapter 1551, Insurance Code.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources and the Chief Payroll Officer for Payroll & Tax Services with substantive revisions forwarded through administrative channels to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed every two years after publication by the Senior Associate Vice President for Human Resources and the Assistant Vice President and Chief Payroll Officer with substantive revisions forwarded through administrative channels to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 POLICY/PROCEDURE